lcampanis/PurpleSector-FullStackCodingChallenge/README.md

-# PurpleSector Backend Technical Challenge
+# PurpleSector Fullstack Technical Challenge

 ## Instructions
 During the Technical Challenge you will be asked to share your screen and talk through your thinking as you go.